OceanographyforEveryone/OpenCTD/README.md

 #### 5.1 SD Card Reader

-The [SD card reader](http://amzn.to/2oem1Qr) we recommend is a 'plug and play' module.
+The [SD card reader](http://amzn.to/2xEPbM9) we recommend is a 'plug and play' module.
 Connect each pin following the pinout guide above.
 For fitting into a tight housing, you may want to bend each header pin 90 degrees (using needle-nosed pliers) or remove the headers completely.
 Hookup wires should be at least 60 mm long, though you may eventually shorten them to suit your preference.
 For SD card readers with two sets of pins, bend the 6 pins you need 90 degrees and snip the others flush with the board.
 Make sure you're connecting to the 3.3V terminal, not the 5V terminal.

-To prepare the SD card, wipe the card and create a single, empty text file called **datalog.txt**.
+To prepare the SD card, format the card and create a single, empty text file called **datalog.txt**.

 #### 5.2 Pressure Sensor